baygeldin/c-forth-call/README.md

 *Notes*:
 * It requires libffi to be installed.
 * Current build has some dirty hacks that let pforth to be built into a shared library.
 It's better to stop using submodule and just make a fork of pforth.
-Will be much cleaner.
+It'll be much cleaner.
 * Currently, strucures are not supported, but I have a good idea how to fix it.
-* Also, unit-tests and CI are also needed.
+* Unit-tests and CI are also needed.

 WORK IN PROGRESS.